zendesk/ruby-kafka/README.md

 Rather than triggering message deliveries directly, users of the async producer will typically set up _automatic triggers_, such as a timer.

+### Consumer Design

+The Consumer API is designed for flexibility and stability.
+The first is accomplished by not dictating any high-level object model, instead opting for a simple loop-based approach.
+The second is accomplished by handling group membership, heartbeats, and checkpointing automatically.
+Messages are marked as processed as soon as they've been successfully yielded to the user-supplied processing block, minimizing the cost of processing errors.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.